Kreolwolf1/factory-nodejs/lib/validation/readme.md

 ##Creating Custom Rules

-You can use validation rules not only inside the **addValidation** function.
+You can also use validation rules outside the **addValidation** function.
 You can also create your own custom validation rules and then use them anywhere.

-1) Create a separate file (for example, **rules.js**) and put there your custom validation rules.
+1) Create a separate file (for example, **rules.js**) and put your custom validation rules in it.

 ```js